-Therefore, MOHESR, and in particular its Commission for Academic Accreditation (CAA), ensures that universities in the UAE meet the specified standard to be licensed and that their programs fulfill necessary requirements to be accredited.
+Therefore, MOHESR, and in particular its Commission for Academic Accreditation (CAA), ensures that universities in theUAE meet the specified standard to be licensed and that their programs fulfill necessary requirements to be accredited.

-Abu Dhabi University and CAA Licensure
+Abu Dhabi University's CAA Licensure and Program Accreditation

-Abu Dhabi University obtained institutional accreditation from the UAE's Ministry of Higher Education and Scientific Research in 2003.
-This license has been renewed twice for both our Abu Dhabi and Al Ain campuses, and each renewal was for the maximum period of 5 years.
+Abu Dhabi University obtained institutional accreditation from the UAE's Ministry of Higher Education and ScientificResearch in 2003.
+This license has been renewed twice for both our Abu Dhabi and Al Ain campuses, and each renewal was obtained for the maximum period of 5 years.